- Bars to Applying for Asylum

 Immigration judges do not have jurisdiction to review the decision to return an alien to Canada pursuant to the agreement.6 However, an immigration judge may review a claim by the Department of Homeland Security that an alien is barred from applying for asylum pursuant to the statutory provision underlying the agreement, and may also ascertain whether other forms of relief may be available to the alien.7

-Canada currently has a moratorium on the removal of persons from Afghanistan, Burundi, Democratic Republic of the Congo, Haiti, Iraq, Liberia, Rwanda, and Zimbabwe.8 Therefore, a citizen or national of one of those countries, or a person without nationality who last habitually resided in one of those countries, would not be returned from the Canada to the United States pursuant to the agreement.
+Canada currently has a moratorium on the removal of persons from Afghanistan, Burundi, Democratic Republic of the Congo, Haiti, Iraq, Liberia, Rwanda, and Zimbabwe.8 Therefore, a citizen or national of one of those countries, or a person without nationality who last habitually resided in one of those countries, would not be returned from Canada to the United States under to the agreement.

 Applicants must apply for asylum within 1 year of arrival in the United States unless the applicant demonstrates changed circumstances that materially affect asylum eligibility, or extraordinary circumstances that caused the filing for asylum to be late.9 The applicant is required to provide clear and convincing evidence, a high standard of proof, that he or she is filing for asylum within the requisite time period [8 C.F.R. § 208.4(a)(2)].